 The Middle Years Development Instrument (MDI) is coming to your school in January/February!

-[Your district] has partnered with the Human Early Learning Partnership (HELP) at the University of British Columbia to measure and promote children’s social and emotional development, health, well-being, and assets through the Middle Year Development Instrument (MDI).
+The Surrey School District has partnered with the Human Early Learning Partnership (HELP) at the University of British Columbia to measure and promote children’s social and emotional development, health, well-being, and assets through the Middle Year Development Instrument (MDI).
 The Middle Years Development Instrument (MDI) is a self-report questionnaire that asks children in middle childhood about their thoughts, feelings and experiences.
 The MDI is the first survey of its kind to gather information about the lives of children both in school, in the home and in the community, from their own perspective.
 The survey questions align with the BC Ministry of Education’s K-12 curriculum, which includes a focus on promoting children’s personal and social competencies.

-Grade [4, 5, 6, 7 or 8] students are invited to complete the MDI during class time between:
+Grade’s 4 and 7 students are invited to complete the MDI during class time between:

 January 11th and March 5th, 2021.